prabesh-mah/Pytest-Web-Automation/README.md

 **Step 4**: Once the project has been cloned, open the project using `Visual Studio Code` or any other IDE.

-**Step 5**: Run the following command in the terminal to install the virtual environment, allowing us to install the essential libraries on the virtual environment (Optional).
+**Step 5**: Run the following command in the terminal to install the virtual environment, to install the essential libraries in an isolated environment.

 ```
 pip install virtualenv